Strange96/LogOps/README.md

 Locally, the website will be available at `localhost:30077`.

-If using Kind (Kubernetes in Docker), create the cluster with the config `port_forwarder.yml` in kubernetes/local/kind_config directory.
+If using Kubernetes in Docker, create the cluster with the config `port_forwarder.yml` in kubernetes/local/kind_config directory.
 E.g. from the kubernetes/local directory, run:
 * `kind create cluster --config kind_config/port_forwarder.yml`

 To interact directly with the individual services, send requests to: